gdsbook/book/notebooks/10_clustering_and_regionalization.md

 Spatial autocorrelation only describes relationships between a single observation at a time.
-So, the fact that all of the clustering variables are positively autocorrelated does not tell us about the way the attributes covary over space.
+So, the fact that all of the clustering variables are positively autocorrelated does not tell us about the way the attributes co-vary over space.
 For that, we need to consider the spatial correlation between variables.
 Here, we will measure this using the bivariate correlation in the maps of covariates themselves.